 How to Book Alila Properties with Points

 You’ve got a few different options to pile up the Hyatt points you need

 You don’t need to be a road warrior who constantly stays at Hyatt hotels to earn enough points for a stay at any of the Ziva and Zilara properties.
 There are a few different credit cards that make earning Hyatt points relatively simple and straightforward.

-The first is obvious: The World of Hyatt Credit Card.
-Just for opening the card and spending $3,000 in the first three months of card membership, you will receive 25,000 World of Hyatt points.
-If you spend another $3,000 in the first six months (for $6,000 total), you will receive another 25,000 points.
-That’s 50,000 points total and enough for at least two free nights at almost any of these properties – or 10 free nights!
+The first is obvious: World of Hyatt Credit Card.
+Just for opening the card and spending $3,000 in the first three months of card membership, you will receive 30,000 World of Hyatt points.
+You can earn another 30,000 points (60,000 points total) by earning 2x points on all purchases up to $15,000 spent in the first 6 months.

 The card has a $95 annual fee which is not waived for the first year of card membership.
 However, starting in year two, it offers an annual free night certificate to be used at any Hyatt category 1-4 property.
 That means you can use a free night certificate at more than half of these Alila properties.